 But we’re not quite done yet.

-Because despite the death by Powerpoint nature of most media agency planning meetings (and don’t even get us started on the damn media schedule spreadsheets), the really weird thing about media buying is how much of it depends on relationships and who you know.
+Because despite the death by Powerpoint nature of most media agency planning meetings (and don’t get us started on bloody media schedule spreadsheets), the really weird thing about media buying is how much it depends on relationships.
+On who you know.

-In our experience, the type of people it attracts and who go far in the industry really lean towards the extrovert side of the spectrum.
-There’s so many meetings, events and happenings in the media world, that it’s a socialiser’s dream.
+In our experience, the type of people it attracts and who go far in the industry are mainly extroverts.
+There are so many meetings, events and happenings in the media world that it’s a socialiser’s dream.

-And it gets even worse when your media agency wants you to start meeting the media sales team from media suppliers.
+And it gets even worse when the agency wants you to start meeting the media sales team from media suppliers.
 Some of those meetings can be awful.